');

 About Union, WV

-Union is a small community in West Virginia with a population of 414 residents.
-The median household income is $32,281 per year, which is below the national average.
-The median age in Union is 62.2 years.
+Union is a small community located in West Virginia with a population of 414 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $32,281 per year, which is 57% below the national median of $75,149.
+The median age of 62.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Union Ranks in West Virginia